 How biogas works

-A simple biogas plant has a container to hold the decomposing organic matter and water (slurry), and another to collect the biogas.
-There must also be systems to feed in the organic matter (the feedstock), to take the gas to where it will be used, and to remove the residue.
+A simple biogas plant needs a large container to hold the mixture of decomposing organic matter and water (which is called slurry), and another container to collect the biogas.
+There must also be ways to add the organic matter (the feedstock), to take the gas to where it will be used, and to remove the residue.

 In fixed dome biogas plants (the most common type), the slurry container and gas container are combined, so that the gas collects under a rigid dome over the slurry.
 As the slurry breaks down, the biogas which is produced pushes some of the slurry into a separate reservoir.
 When the biogas is taken off, the slurry flows back.